artecs-group/RVfpga-sim-addons/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo/README.md

 4. Install the following packages:

 ```
-sudo apt-get install make
-sudo apt-get install -y libwebsockets-dev
-sudo apt-get install verilator
-sudo apt-get install g++
+sudo apt-get install make libwebsockets-dev verilator g++
 ```

-5. In the terminal, go into folder RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo and compile the simulator by running:
+5. In the terminal, go into folder *RVfpga-sim-addons-main/RVfpga_ViDBo/verilatorSIM_RVfpga-ViDBo* and compile the simulator by running:

 ```
 make
 ```

-You should obtain a binary file called Vrvfpgasim which is the RVfpga-ViDBo simulator and that you can use as explained in the examples folder.
+You should obtain a binary file called ***Vrvfpgasim*** which is the **RVfpga-ViDBo** simulator and that you can use as explained in the examples folder.

 ___